FengZiYjun/OO-Design-Pattern/README.md

 Products from the same group are designed to be used together.

 ### Builder Pattern
-####advantages
+#### advantages
-- When constructing a complex object, the order of its components is stable but the they will encounter complicated changes.
+- When constructing a complex object, **the order of its components is stable but the they will encounter complicated changes.**
 - The algorithm used to create the object is independent from its components.
 - the difference between builder pattern and factory pattern: the latter focuses on the construction of a single product while the former one emphesizes assembling various components accroding to the needs.

 ### Singleton Pattern
-There is only one instance of the class.
+There is **only one instance of the class**.
 Even if more than one object of this class is created, they are all actually the same instance.

 ### Decorator Pattern